laserpants/area-51/docs/README.md

 ##### Type schemes

 Type schemes denote polymorphic types &mdash; types parameterized by one or more type variables.
-These type variables are said to be *bound* in the scheme under consideration.
+These type variables are said to be *bound* in the type scheme under consideration.

 | Type scheme                  | Bound variables | Type rep. (Haskell expression)                                               |
 | ---------------------------- | --------------- | ---------------------------------------------------------------------------- |